 Local wireless is great, but what if we wanted to push it one step further and go for complete remote access from somewhere off the vessel?
 That is now achievable.
 Wireless gateways such as our own W2K-1 can join a pre-existing onboard network as a Client.
 This means that the W2K-1 will be assigned an IP address by the router, acting as another device just like a laptop or mobile phone that is connected.

 The IP address can then be accessed remotely provided that the router/network has LTE, 4G or other forms of internet connectivity, enabling external connections.
-Of course, there are a number of complexities to add to this such as connecting two routers together using a Proxy or VPN, but these are not going to be covered here.
+Of course, there are some complexities to add to this such as connecting two routers using a Proxy or VPN, but these are not going to be covered here.

 There are several pre-existing complete monitoring solutions available for a vessel, but these also usually carry a high price tag.
 The applications and methods you choose to use are mostly determined by what you want to monitor.